AFLplusplus/AFLplusplus/docs/env_variables.md

     exit soon after the first crash is found.

-  - `AFL_CMPLOG_ONLY_NEW` will only perform the expensive cmplog feature for newly found testcases and not for testcases that are loaded on startup (`-i in`).
+  - `AFL_CMPLOG_ONLY_NEW` will only perform the expensive cmplog feature for newly found test cases and not for test cases that are loaded on startup (`-i in`).
 This is an important feature to set when resuming a fuzzing session.

   - Setting `AFL_CRASH_EXITCODE` sets the exit code AFL treats as crash.
 For example, if `AFL_CRASH_EXITCODE='-1'` is set, each input resulting in a `-1`